 Testing and Beta Phase – The nuts and bolts of the new website have been created, and it’s time to test it out.
 This phase should include code and browser testing as well as ensuring that the newly-developed site is able to handle video, images, and text.

-Launch Phase – Once the new website passes all of the web designer’s various tests, it’s ready to launch.
-The web designer will disable the website’s maintenance mode and test the website’s performance by using keywords to verify its ranking on search engines.
-If the website has been designed properly, it will be much easier for potential customers to find on search engines when they type in the keywords that match the services your business provides.
+Launch Phase – Once the new website passes all of the web designer's various tests, it's ready to launch.
+The web designer will disable the website's maintenance mode and test its performance by using keywords to verify its ranking on search engines.
+Suppose the web developer designed the website adequately designed.
+In that case, it will be much easier for potential customers to find on search engines when they type in the keywords that match the services your business provides.